a1eko/bglite/README.md

 # bglite
-Point neuron models of basal ganglia
+Point neuron models for simulations of basal ganglia nuclei.